leka/moti/INSTALL.md

 Have fun! :)

-##Toolbox

-###Basic
+## Toolbox

+### Basic & Mandatory

-To help us develop our product, you'll first need to install different softwares:
+First, you'll need to install different softwares:

 *	[Arduino IDE](http://arduino.cc/en/main/software) - this software is used to develop the source code and to upload it to your Arduino board.
 We recommend going for the 1.0.5 version.
 If you are a little more advanced user feel free to try the new beta version 1.5.
 Please note that you may encounter strange behaviors (we do sometimes), so please, take the time to report them in the [Due Forum](http://forum.arduino.cc/index.php?board=87.0) and/or here.
-*	[Homebrew](http://mxcl.github.io/homebrew/) - Homebrew is our best package manager for OS X (a Linux version is under development).
+*	[Homebrew](http://mxcl.github.io/homebrew/) - Homebrew is the best package manager for OS X (a Linux version is under development).
 Homebrew helps you download and install packages to do whatever your need to do, without compromising your computer and the weird stuff going on in `/usr/local/`
 *	[Git](http://git-scm.com/) - Of course, you need to have git install but we assume that if you are reading this, you know what it is and how to use it.
-If you're not really comfortable with the Terminal, you can use a Git GUI.
+If you're not really comfortable with the `Command Line`, you can use a Git GUI.
 [Try this list](http://git-scm.com/download/gui/mac), test them and stick to the one you prefer! :)
 *	[Github account](https://github.com/signup/free) - Sign up for free, fork the project, improve the awesomeness and pull it back!

-With these softwares, you should be up and running and ready to hack autism with Moti!
+With these tools, you should be up and running and ready to hack autism with Moti!

-###Advanced
+### Advanced & Recommended

-Okay, so you started with the Arduino IDE, you're now familiarized with the languages, you've already read and write something like a thousand lines of code and you would really love some new tools to speed up your coding and improve your coding experience.
+Okay, so you started with the Arduino IDE, you're now familiar with the language, you've already read and write something like a thousand lines of code and you would really love some new tools to speed up your coding and improve your coding experience.
 Here are some solutions for you that we, at Leka, are using on a daily basis with great pleasure!

-*	[Sublime Text 2](http://www.sublimetext.com/2) - ST2 is our favorite code editor.
+*	[Sublime Text 2](http://www.sublimetext.com/2) - ST2 is our favorite prose/code editor.
 It takes some time to familiarize but once you get used to it, you'll have some hard time finding a replacement!
 The great thing with ST2 is that you can install or develop your own packages to improve your coding experience.
 Here after are some of theme :)
 *	[ST2 Package Controler](http://wbond.net/sublime_packages/package_control) - First start with this one!
 It will allow you to manage and install great packages.
 Follow the instruction provided by the link and you'll be good to go!
-*	[Arduino-like IDE](https://github.com/Robot-Will/Stino) - This package allow you to develop the Arduino code and upload it to your robot directly from within ST2.
-Everything is very well explained on their Github.
-If you are having some troubles, give us a call or contact them directly.
 *	[Sublime - Arduino](https://github.com/theadamlt/Sublime-Arduino) - This package is really usefull because it provides syntax highlighting for Arduino code!
+*	[SublimeClang](https://github.com/qnarster/SublimeClang) - This package is a must have to write serious code.
+It provides code completion and syntax checking in real time.
+We've set up and customized a [`moti.sublime-project`](#link) to suit our needs.
+Please note that the package manager might not work, so you'll have to clone and build it yourself.
+You'll find detailed instructions on the [Github page](#link).

-##Installing, Updating & Removing
+## Installing, Updating & Removing

-###Hacker's guide - OS X Edition
+### Hacker's guide - Mac OS X Edition

-For you, it should be pretty easy.
+For you people working on Max OS X, it should be pretty easy.

 Make sure you've installed the Arduino IDE.

-####1.
-Installing `avr-gcc`, `binutils`, `avr-libc` and `avrdude`
+#### 1. Installing `avr-gcc`, `binutils`, `avr-libc` and `avrdude`

-We've made a Homebrew `formula` that you can `tap` like that:
+We've made a Homebrew `formula` that you can `tap` like *dat ass*:

 ```Bash
 $ brew tap WeAreLeka/avr